bf-yang/BrainZ-BP/README.md

 # BrainZ-BP: A non-invasive cuff-less blood pressure estimation approach leveraging brain bio-impedance and electrocardiogram
-This is a repo for the paper: " A non-invasive cuff-less blood pressure estimation approach leveraging brain bio-impedance and electrocardiogram ".
+- This is a repo for the paper: " A non-invasive cuff-less blood pressure estimation approach leveraging brain bio-impedance and electrocardiogram ".
+- This is the first open-source brain BIOZ dataset for BP estimation.
+We believe that this dataset will further contribute to the advancement of research in BP estimation using brain BIOZ, fostering progress in our community

 # Dataset Structure